Frederick Douglass Tours

 Frederick Douglass Walking Tour of St. Michaels

 Follow in the footsteps of Frederick Douglass during his teenage years in St. Michaels.
-Arriving as Frederick Bailey, a rebellious 15-year old, in 1833 and leaving in 1836 determined to acquire his freedom, his years in St. Michaels were critical in his development.
+Arriving in 1833 as Frederick Bailey, a rebellious 15-year old, and leaving in 1836 determined to acquire his freedom, his years in St. Michaels were critical in his development.
 This tour offers a historical perspective of Douglass’s life in enslavement and his return to reconcile with his former master.
 The tour is offered on the second and fourth Saturdays of the month by the St. Michaels Museum at St. Mary’s Square.
-201 E. Chestnut Street, St. Michaels. www.stmichaelsmuseum.org.
+201 E. Chestnut Street, St. Michaels. stmichaelsmuseum.org.
 410 745-9561.

 Watermark’s African American Heritage Tour

 Tour Annapolis with a period-dressed guide on this unique walking tour that explores what life was like for African Americans in one of the country’s first towns.
 The labor of both free and enslaved blacks was the cornerstone upon which Maryland’s tobacco economy was built.
 The tour ends at the Banneker-Douglass Museum where you’ll have the opportunity to tour the museum at your leisure.
-Scheduled dates: February 17, July 7, August 4 and available as a private tour.
+Check for scheduled dates or arrange as a private tour.
 Offered by Watermark Tours.
 Admission.
 Annapolistours.com.
 410 268-7601.

 Frederick Douglass Freedom and Heritage Tour